mattbierner/blog.mattbierner.com/_posts/2016-01-11-giving-up-the-ghost.md

 Now, here's my workflow to publish a post with Jekyll:

-1. Wite the post using whatever you want.
+1. Write the post using whatever you want.
 Jekyll doesn't care.
 (You can also collaborate however you want).
 2. Run the blog locally using `jekyll serve -w` and see exactly what the post will look like once it is published.
 3. `git commit` the new post and `git push` to publish it.
 4. And it's all in git so backup is easy.